 This article gives an overview of the Citrix Workspace user experience, including recent changes.

-The following addresses need to be contactable in order to properly operate and consume Citrix Workspace:
+The following addresses need to be contactable to properly operate and consume Citrix Workspace:

 For a full listing of Citrix Cloud connectivity requirements, see Internet Connectivity Requirements.